Our ask-the-expert forum at Bplans.com presented me with this question today:

 The Problem of Valuation

 Things would be easier if there were a simple way to establish the real value of that business, but there isn’t.
 The name of the problem is “valuation,” and valuation formulas go all over the map.
 If you can get hold of the Inc. magazine May 2008 issue, it has a good summary of the different formulas for determining the value of a business, depending on factors such as what kind of business, where, how big and so on.
-For a quick summary, look at when you need valuation numbers in my Planning Startups Stories blog.

 Or consider this: What the business is really worth depends on its real financials, adjusted for lots of things owners sometimes do to disguise the truth, compared with comparable sales of similarly performing businesses of roughly the same size.
 Add a kicker for growth or good special circumstances, or a discount for lack of growth or bad circumstances.
 Circumstances are hard to describe, but things like new competition, new products, recent successes or failures, debt, hidden debt, problems with names or intellectual property–there are all kinds of possibilities.